 It was harder to get movement back into my knee.
 After a week, I still had a little pain and swelling.

 How was healing from stem cell injections?

 The doctors told me that it would be about two weeks before I noticed the injections working.
 By the end of two weeks, I felt that my ankle was 100% and my shoulder was at about 90%.
 I was extremely pleased with my results.

 My knee on the other hand, wasn’t as big of a success story.
 After two weeks, I felt like my knee was just back to the point that it was before the injections.

 It was almost 3 months before I had a full range of motion in the joint.
 I think that I would have had the same results with or without the injections.

 Was stem cell therapy helpful or not?

 Before the injury to my shoulder, I was diagnosed with bursitis in that same shoulder.
-After the injections, I noticed that I wasn’t having the flair ups with the bursitis anymore.
+After the injections, I noticed that I wasn’t having the flair-ups with bursitis anymore.
 It’s been almost a year and a half and I haven’t had any issues.
 The same can be said for my ankle.

 The final call